aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 new problems to find solutions to and places to improve.

 First of all, the next step is obvious.
-Recall how a human expert would detect an attack: first he would notice an anomaly an only then he would start reasoning if it is an attack and what kind of attack that is.
+Recall how a human expert would detect an attack: first, he would notice an anomaly an only then he would start reasoning if it is an attack and what kind of attack that is.
 Our model performs the first step of this, it finds some anomalous sequence inside the request.
-What if now that we have reduced all the significant anomaly data to this small sequence leaving all the application-specific parts of request that don't look like an anomay, we try to run a classifier on it?
+What if now that we have reduced all the significant anomaly data to this small sequence leaving all the application-specific parts of request that don't look like an anomaly, we try to run a classifier on it?
 It looks it could reproduce the second step of human reasoning about what kind of attack we are dealing with.

-Second problem is adversarial examples that can be used to evade our detection.
+The second problem is adversarial examples that can be used to evade our detection.
-In recent year we have seen an avananche of adversarial ML research, people make modles "see" whatever they want them to see.
-Obviously if Eve tried to evade our detection model she would probably come up with some adversarial techniques to do so.
+In recent year we have seen an adversarial ML researches, people make modles "see" whatever they want them to see.
+Obviously, if Eve tried to evade our detection model she would probably come up with some adversarial techniques to do so.

-Third problems is performance.
+The third problem is performance.
 Now it takes days to train on our small dataset on two GPUs, that is not scalable at all.